 Ahead of COP27, Asahi Europe & International (AEI) has highlighted how collaboration between business, NGOs, and academia can lead to stronger progress towards carbon neutrality with meaningful results.
 Aligned with its purpose of creating meaningful connections with people and planet, Asahi Europe & International has focused on bringing industry, government, and climate experts together to progress impactful climate action.
-AEI’s key collaborative initiatives include membership in the UN-backed Race To Zero campaign and RE100, the global corporate energy initiative led by the international NGO Climate Group.
-One in two beers Asahi brews in Europe is now brewed with 100% renewable electricity, and the company is on track to achieve carbon neutrality in its breweries by 2030 and across its wider supply chain by 2050
+AEI’s key collaborative initiatives include membership in the UN-backed Race To Zero campaign and RE100, the global corporate energy initiative led by the international NGO Climate Group and the company is on track to achieve carbon neutrality in its breweries by 2030 and across its wider supply chain by 2050.

 Asahi Europe & International’s (AEI) overall carbon footprint has decreased by over 40% since 2010.

-AEI breweries in Poland, Romania, Italy, and the Netherlands are all now powered by 100% renewable electricity
+AEI breweries in Poland and the Netherlands are all now powered by 100% renewable electricity

 AEI’s ambition is for all of its breweries in Europe to be carbon neutral by 2030.